coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

   image: 20180501/wim.jpg
 ---

 _This is the second blog post of a new series entitled “Build it with the Coveo Cloud Platform”.
-The series will present innovative use cases for the Coveo Platform, always including full code samples._
+The series will present innovative use cases for the Coveo Platform, always including full code samples.
+Read the previous post [Building a resource locator](https://source.coveo.com/2017/03/07/building-a-resource-locator/)._

 ## Use case
 - Build a demo on top of [Coveo for Elasticsearch](https://elastic.coveodemo.com/demo) to show what you can do with the platform.